CSCfi/csc-user-guide/docs/support/tutorials/cmdline-handson.md

 # Hands-on batch jobs in Puhti tutorial

-The next few exercises take you through sumbitting your first batch jobs on Puhti.
+The next few exercises take you through submitting your first batch jobs on Puhti.
 We've used R and HMMER as examples, but the principles are the same for other applications as well.
 However, please always consult the [application specific page](../../apps/alpha.md) if it exists.
 It may have a tailored template for you.